MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Installing Ubuntu Desktop Linux VM

-We will use Ubuntu Linux guest OS to setup a user-friendly developer environment.
+We will use a Ubuntu Desktop Linux VM to setup a user-friendly developer environment.
 It is a popular linux distribution and most OSS packages have installation procedures for it.
-In particular, 64-bit OS version 14.04 Trusty Thar is well supported in that regards.
+In particular, 64-bit Ubuntu version 14.04, Trusty Thar, is well supported in that regards.
 Facebook CTF OSS packages also support it. `https://github.com/facebook/fbctf`

 To create a new VM, press the blue `New` button in VirtualBox.
-It should bring up a Create VM prompt.
+It should bring up a `Create Virtual Machine` prompt.

 >![vminstall](../img/virtualization/1-selectos.png)

 Go ahead and enter a `Name:` like `Dev Machine`
-When you list the `Type:` option, you will see that VirtualBox support many types of guest OSes.
+When you list the `Type:` option, you will see that VirtualBox supports many types of guest OSes.
 Select `Linux`.
 For `Version:` select `Ubuntu (64-bit)`
 Your final configuration should look like this.
 Then click Next.